cyberbotics/webots/docs/reference/javascript-procedural-proto.md

 - Although not mandatory, the usage of semi-colons for JavaScript statements is highly encouraged.
 - Lua and JavaScript Procedural PROTO nodes use two distinct tokens (`%{` and `}%` for Lua and `%<` and `>%` for JavaScript) and cannot be interchanged.
 Which tokens will be considered depends on whether the comment line `# template language: javascript` is present.
+- The `wbfile` module for file manipulation does not need to, and should not, be imported as it is added automatically to each instance of the engine.

 #### VRML97 Type Conversion